rgolder1/jmh/README.md

 ### Viewing The Results

 Scroll to the bottom of the test run log output to view the benchmark results.
-Or view the json file in the target dir.
+Or view the json file generated in the target dir.

 ### Benchmarking Other Databases